NicolasAudepin/Interactive_Art_v1/README.md

  Right now we have:
   - The base treaded module from which all the other should inherit
   - Midi output module
+  - speech recgnition module
   - Tracking module
   - Yolo v3 (I will redo it myself soon because now its just a copy of somemone elses implementation)

 ## Requierements
+If you want all the modules to work thi should do:
  - python 3.7.4
  - Tensorflow 1.15.0
  - Keras 2.3.1
  - numpy
  - cv2
  - PIL
  - mido
  - simpleaudio